 Why Get a Living Trust in Oregon?

 A living trust is especially helpful in a state like Oregon, which does not use the Uniform Probate Code, a system that simplifies the probate system in other states.
-However, Oregon does offer the simplified process of summary probate to estates worth $275,000 or less, as long as no more than $200,000 of that amount is real estate.
+However, Oregon does offer the simplified process of summary probate for estates worth $275,000 or less, as long as no more than $200,000 of that amount is real estate.

 Aside from avoiding the probate process, there are a few other reasons a living trust may be useful.
-It can also make it easier to give property to a minor, as the property can be held in the trust until the child reaches a certain age.
+It can make it easier to give property to a minor, as the property can be held in the trust until the child reaches a certain age.
 A trust can also help you avoid conservatorship in the event you become incapacitated.
-That’s because you’ll already have named a trustee to manage your affairs.
+That’s because you’ll have already named a trustee to manage your affairs.

 Who Should Get a Living Trust in Oregon?

 Contrary to common misconceptions, trusts are not just for the wealthy.
-Particularly large or complicated estates may be especially well served by living trust.
+Particularly large or complicated estates may be especially well served by a living trust.
 In Oregon, though, even smaller and simpler estate may be benefit from a living trust as the state does not use the Uniform Probate Code.
 However, note that estates worth $275,000 or less will already undergo the simpler process of summary probate.
 Other things to take into an account when weighing whether to get a living trust is whether or not you have dependents.

 It’s important to ensure that the upsides of getting a living trust outweigh the downsides, as there are some cons to getting a living trust.
 They are generally more expensive and more difficult to form than just writing a will.
 They can also make things more difficult after you die because the time period to contest a living trust is longer than it is for other estates.